 Participants should arrive at 12:30 p.m to set up.

 While districts and schools around the nation have been experimenting with 1-to-1 initiatives for over a decade, it wasn’t until 2002 that the idea became big news when the entire state of Maine rolled out laptops to their middle school students and teachers.
 Two years later, New Mexico jumped on the bandwagon with Gov. Richardson’s initiative to provide laptops for all New Mexico 7th graders.
-This initiative was never adequately funded by the legislature, but Farmington Schools applied for funding each year and began to equip 7th grade teachers with laptops and training that would enable them to be prepared in the event that our district was funded.
-That funding never materialized for us, and we have realized that because we truly believe in the benefits of laptops for students, we can’t wait for state funding and must proceed on
+This initiative was never adequately funded by the legislature, but Farmington Schools applied for funding each year and in 2006 began to equip 7th grade teachers with laptops and training that would enable them to be prepared in the event that our district was funded.
+That funding never materialized for us, and we have realized that because we truly believe in the benefits of laptops for students, we can’t wait for state funding and must

 We don't make the students we educate, we make the students we educate lifelong learners.